pombredanne/centidb/docs/index.rst

     :ref:`Secondary Index Management <indices>`

-        Secondary indices may be expressed as Python functions, with corresponding index entries automatically maintained as records are added, modified, or deleted from a collection.
-Single record lookups, prefix, and range queries are supported on both primary keys and secondary indices, iterating forward or in reverse.
+        Secondary indices may be expressed as Python functions, with corresponding index entries automatically maintained as the records in a collection change.
+Single lookups, prefix, and range queries are supported on both primary keys and secondary indices, iterating forward or in reverse.

     :ref:`Order-preserving Tuple Encoding <keys>`